railsuser2014/openobject-doc-book-en/1/1_3_Real_Case/1_3_Real_Case_db_setup.rst

 	Category are used by the Product unless an account is specified here, directly in the product, to override that.

 #.
-Once the product is saved it changes to a non-editable state.
+Once the product is saved, it changes to a non-editable state.
 If you had entered data
 	incorrectly or left a required field blank, an error message would pop-up, the form would have stayed editable and you would need to click from tab to tab to find a field colored red that would have